 These improvements may then increase one’s ability to exercise and engage in physical activity, which tends to be a contributing factor to losing weight.

 As a successful CPAP user myself, I can honestly say that as my AHI goes down, my energy level increases dramatically.
 This boost in energy makes a huge difference in how I feel.
 For nights when your AHI is high, you’ll notice that you feel less energetic and more lethargic, and you won’t feel like doing much.
-If you’re using your CPAP machine regularly, and it’s working properly, you could notice a big difference and extra energy.
+If you’re using your CPAP machine regularly and it’s working properly, you could notice a big difference and extra energy.

 Did you know that there are oral exercises you can do to improve your Sleep Apnea treatment?
 These exercises strengthen the muscles of the mouth and throat and have been found to be a great companion to CPAP therapy!